easttennesseecc-star/Q-Top-Dog-IDE/PROFESSIONAL_SETUP_GUIDE.md

 ... (progress continues) ...

 [████████████████████████████████████████████████████████████████████████████] 100%
-✓ Q-IDE TOPDOG SUCCESSFULLY LAUNCHED!
+✓ Top Dog TOPDOG SUCCESSFULLY LAUNCHED!
 ```

 ### Browser Opens
-Then your browser automatically opens to Q-IDE:
+Then your browser automatically opens to Top Dog:
 ```
 http://127.0.0.1:1431
 ```

-You'll see the Q-IDE interface with the Setup Wizard.
+You'll see the Top Dog interface with the Setup Wizard.

 ---